0439776040

 Any life altering decision made from a client's interpretations of a discussion in session is a client's responsibility.
 If one is considering making a life altering decision based on a dialogue or insight that occurs in session, for example leaving one's partner or family, changing or coming off medication, leaving their job, trying psychedelic medicines or any other decision where there may be consequences, Brianna encourages every client to seek alternative opinions and support when making them.

-We can't talk our way out of a feeling problem.
-We have to feel it to heal it.
+Somatic therapy, on the other hand, focuses on the body’s response.
+Because we can’t think our way out of a feeling problem, we must feel it to heal it.

 The Embodied Process is the bottom-up approach to working with trauma, low self-esteem, anxiety, addiction, depression and a myriad of other stress-related issues.